cedar-policy/rfcs/text/0021-any-and-all-operators.md

 For example, consider the expression `[1, true].all(it like "foo")`.
 Regardless of the order in which the predicate is applied, the expression returns the same `QuantifierError`.

+Compare this to the [alternative semantics](#non-deterministic-error-behavior) that just propagates the error discovered, when it is discovered.
+Then evaluating this expression could lead to the error that "a Long was found where a String was expected" or it could lead to the error "A Boolean was found where a String was expected."
+Which one depends on evaluation order, but no clear order exists because set elements are specifically unordered.

-This semantics lets us think about `all` and `any` in terms of their expansion to conjunctions and disjunctions.
-The quantified expression errors if and only if the expansion would error.
+The proposed semantics lets us think about `all` and `any` in terms of their expansion to conjunctions and disjunctions.
+The quantified expression errors if _any_ expansion would error.

 For example:
 ```